 - Professional associations i.e. Teach NZ

 - Grants for women.
 New Horizons for Women: Hine Kahukura

 Click here to read our notes on finding the right scholarship or grant for you.

 You may need a reference letter to accompany your scholarship application.
 This should be written by someone familiar with your work, character, and accomplishments.
 Click here for more information.

 Toi Ohomai offers a range of scholarships for current and prospective students.
 You can view these on the Toi Ohomai website:

-There are a wide range of scholarships available for students with a variety of additional needs:
+There are a wide range of scholarships available for students: